(Updated 5/4/22 – new updates are highlighted in blue boxes!) Everything we know about the new Disney Genie app being released:

 Disney fans first heard about the Disney Genie app back in 2019, at the D23 Expo.
-At the time there were not many details, and no real time line about when it would be released.
-Instead of dropping small hints or bits of info before Disney is releasing it they have just announced that it’s done and ready to go – and will be introduced this fall.
+Disney’s Genie (and Genie+) was officially introduced to Disney World in October 2021.
 This new Disney Genie app will change a lot regarding how people approach the theme parks, so it’s important to understand how it works.

-Disney Genie is going to be available in both Disney World and Disneyland, but for now in this post I’m only focusing on the Disney World aspects of it.
-While it’s the same general idea there will be some fairly significant differences between the two coasts, so if you’re looking for information about the Disney Genie app in Disneyland I suggest you head over to my friend Mindy’s very informative post on This Fairytale Life!
+Disney Genie is available in both Disney World and Disneyland, but for now in this post I’m only focusing on the Disney World aspects of it.
+While it’s the same general idea there are some fairly significant differences between the two coasts, so if you’re looking for information about the Disney Genie app in Disneyland I suggest you head over to my friend Mindy’s very informative post on This Fairytale Life!

 What is Disney Genie?

-Disney Genie is a “new digital service” coming to the theme parks to help you plan your day and get the most out of your Disney park experience.
+Disney Genie is a “new digital service” in the theme parks to help you plan your day and get the most out of your Disney park experience.
 Disney has stated that their goal is to make planning and park time easier and to offer more flexibility.

 It’s similar to how My Disney Experience already works but with some additional features.
 In fact, Disney Genie is going to be integrated into My Disney Experience so it won’t be a separate app, everything will be in one spot.
 There are free aspects of the app as well as additional components that you can pay for.
 Whether you use the paid features or not, it doesn’t require you to plan your visit super far head of time – most will be done in the app the morning of your visit.

-There are three main components of the Disney Genie app which I will go over in more detail below – the basic Disney Genie, which is free, Disney Genie+, which is a paid feature, and Individual Attraction Selections, which are an additional fee not included as part of Disney Genie+.
+There are three main components of the Disney Genie app which I will go over in more detail below – the basic Disney Genie, which is free, Disney Genie+, which is a paid feature, and Individual Lightning Lanes, which are an additional fee not included as part of Disney Genie+.

 Make sense?
 Disney tells us their goal was to make things easier for guests!
 Joking aside, that’s why I’m here to try and wrap my head around everything and share it with all of you.